-- A national learning event held in October 2017 to share the draft guide, and further enable learning amongst practitioners at a national level - you can watch recordings of the presentations here (external website).
+- a national learning event held in October 2017 to share the draft guide, and further enable learning amongst practitioners at a national level - you can watch recordings of the presentations here (external website).

-The finalised guidance was published in December 2017.
+- The finalised ESOL for refugees guidance was published in December 2017.
 It brings together learning from the four regional events, and discussions with ESOL practitioners, strategic leads, experts, and learners to provide advice and examples that you might find useful if you are planning or delivering ESOL for refugees who have been resettled in Scotland, including through the Syrian Resettlement Programme (SRP) or the Vulnerable Children’s Resettlement Programme (VCRS).
 Practitioners have emphasised that many of the lessons discussed in relation to refugee adults being resettled in Scotland can be applied to other groups of learners too.

 For more information...